Elao/blog/content/dev/from-react-native-init-to-app-stores-real-quick.en.md

 - `react-native run-iOS --device --configuration Release` Run the app on a real iPhone as a release (fast and no debug, just like it will be in the store).
 - `react-native run-android `
-  Run the app on a any simulated or real android device found.
+  Run the app on any simulated or real android device found.
 - `react-native run-android --variant=release `
-  Run the app on a any simulated or real android device found, as a release.
+  Run the app on any simulated or real android device found, as a release.

 What's more, we can now run the app in a _certain_ environment by specifying the `ENVFILE` that React Native must use: